bcomnes/goversion/README.md

   - `1.2.3` – set exact version
   - `2.0.0-alpha.1` – set prerelease version
   - `dev` – special non-semver string that initializes the version file (used for bootstrapping)

+#### Generic Version Bumping

+The `-bump-file` flag allows you to bump versions in any text file by finding and replacing the first valid semantic version:

+- Only matches strict semver format (no "v" prefix)
+- Replaces only the first occurrence
+- Works with any file format (JSON, TOML, YAML, etc.)
+- Common use cases: package.json, Cargo.toml, pyproject.toml, extension manifests

+#### Post-bump Scripts

+The `-post-bump` flag runs a script after version bumping but before committing:

+- Script receives environment variables:
+  - `GOVERSION_OLD_VERSION` - the version before bumping
+  - `GOVERSION_NEW_VERSION` - the new version after bumping
+- Script output is displayed to the user
+- If the script fails, the entire operation is aborted
+- Files created/modified by the script must be explicitly included with `-file`
+- Common use cases: generating docs, updating changelogs, building artifacts

 #### Examples